Myanmar junta removes Rakhine rebels from terrorist list | Law-Order

 The AA is fighting for greater autonomy in the western Rakhine state and over the past two years had become one of the most formidable forces in challenging an army that has been fighting various ethnic wars for some seven decades.
 The AA had been placed on the list of terrorist groups last year under Suu Kyi's government.

 "The designation of this group as a terrorist group is terminated from March 11, 2021," The state-run Mirror Daily said, citing the end of an attack and the junta's vision of building "nationwide eternal peace".
-The AA, which agreed on a temporary ceasefire in November, did not respond to a request for comment.
+AA spokesman Khine Thu Kha said Rakhine had suffered years of violence and decline and the removal of its designation as a terrorist group was positive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)